awesto/django-shop/docs/reference/catalog.rst

 .. _thumb: https://easy-thumbnails.readthedocs.io/en/latest/usage/#thumbnail-tag

+.. _reference/customized-product-serializer:

 Customizing the Product Summary Serializer ..........................................

-In case we need :ref:`reference/additional-serializer-fields`, let's add them to a customized product serializer class using the `serializer fields`_ from the Django RESTFramework library.
-This can be useful for product serializers which shall provide additional information on our catalog list view.
+In case we need serialized content from other fields of our product model, let's add them to a customized product serializer class: For this we use the `serializer fields`_ from the Django's RESTFramework library.
+This can be useful for product serializers, which shall provide additional information on our catalog list view.
 If we have to map fields from our product model, just add them to the list of fields in the ``Meta``-class.
 For example as:

 .. code-block:: python